full

 Speaker:

-Picking out from under the piles, blankets at an angle he'd never have seen before.
+at an angle he’d never have seen before.

 Speaker:

-When he moved the soft, heavy fabric.
+When he moved the soft, heavy fabric,

 Speaker:

-He discovered not one.
+he discovered not one,

 Speaker:

-But two treasures.
+but two treasures.

 Speaker:

-If the laptop didn't work out, he thought, at least he
+If the laptop didn’t work out, he thought,

 Speaker:

-discovered something important.
+at least he’d discovered something important.

 Speaker: